Pizza driver homepage

 16. Tips are only for above and beyond the call of duty.

-The tip is a necessary and vital component to make the job worth performing.
-It is not a mere bonus or afterthought.
-That may be true for other tipped jobs that don't rely so heavily on tips.
-For pizza delivery, tips easily make 50 percent of their income.
+Pizza delivery drivers are not paid very well.
+Their base pay is less than minimum wage or just the minimum wage.
+Some other tipped jobs are well paid and their tips are considered a bonus, but for pizza drivers the tip is a necessity.
+The tip is vital to make the job worth performing.
+It is the only reason they can deliver.
+Instead of a mere bonus or afterthought, pizza delivery relies heavily on tips and the tips easily make up 60 percent of their income.
 It is expected that tipping be normative for performing the basic duties.
-At least, unless the driver was rude and the service was terrible.
+At least, unless the driver was rude and made the service terrible.

-Tipping is payment for services rendered.
+Tips are payment for services rendered.
 If you received a service of delivery to your door, and the driver did the job without being rude, you should tip for it.
-Mere average service is worthy of the tip, since the driver performed a menial task that you could have performed yourself.
-Tips are expected in this job, yet there's very little variation to what a driver can do in the brief 10 or 20 seconds we spend with you in person.
-There are some minor things a driver can do to help, at the door and inside the store and en route, and that's where the sliding scale might come in.
+The driver performed a menial task that you could have done yourself.
+Although tips are necessary to the driver, there's little variation to what a driver can do in the brief 10 or 20 seconds we spend with you in person.
+There are some minor things a driver can do to help and that's where the sliding scale might come in.

 The sliding scale varies in relation to how well you believe the driver performed.
-The decency scale for tipping is
+The tip should be

 10% or less for poor service